-Omarosa Manigault's Video Of Michael Cohen Is Bringing Everything Together
+Omarosa Has Video Of Michael Cohen Too, Because All Drama Is One Drama

 The world's been watching closely as the drama surrounding President Donald Trump's former lawyer Michael Cohen unfolds.
 On Tuesday, Aug.
 21, Cohen pleaded guilty to eight counts of fraud.
 As the pieces of Trump and Cohen's history started to align, in walked Omarosa Manigault with the final puzzle piece.
 Omarosa Manigault's video of Michael Cohen is bringing everything together — because all the drama is one drama.

 Over the past few weeks Manigault has worked to complement her tell-all book Unhinged, which dropped on Aug.
 14, with audio recordings meant to chip away at Trump's White House — including one that appeared to show Trump apparently unaware that Manigault had been fired from the White House by Chief of Staff John Kelly.
 Elite Daily reached out to the White House for comment on Manigault's alleged recordings of Trump, but did not hear back.
 On Tuesday, Aug.
 21, Manigault upped the game and released her first video, which was played on MSNBC's Hardball.

 The video appears to show Cohen boarding Trump's plane in September 2016, just months before the 2016 presidential election.
 “He sat and met with the president during that trip,” Manigault said on her Tuesday appearance on Hardball.